by Charlotte Gurney

 The rise of the ‘boomerang employee’

 More than two thirds of businesses say that they are much more likely to rehire old employees now than in years gone by.
 These ‘boomerang employees’ may have left the company over the past year - or further back - but could now potentially return.
-This is a significant shift in hiring strategy and one that is being further driven by the impact of COVID-19, which forced organisations to let people go at short notice.
+This is a significant shift in hiring strategy and one that is being further driven by the impact of COVID-19, which forced organizations to let people go at short notice.
 There are many benefits to re-hiring old employees, from the fact that you already know that these people are a good cultural fit to the insight that you’ll have into their potential.

 Focusing on a hiring plan

-Given the challenges that every business has faced in 2020 there is a fresh emphasis on having a resilient and creative team in place to help the organisation ride the storm.
+Given the challenges that every business has faced in 2020 there is a fresh emphasis on having a resilient and creative team in place to help the organization ride the storm.
 Recruiting the right people means making effective hiring a priority no matter what your industry or sector - and for that you need a plan.
 A robust hiring plan will not only take into account the channels that you’re using for hiring and the recruitment objectives that you have but also the overall business goals that you’ve developed for your organisation.
 Integrating these can give your enterprise a big advantage and help to ensure that you’re optimising all the opportunities available to build the best team.
 If you already have a hiring plan then it’s worth considering how this could potentially be improved - for example, what steps could you take to ensure a more diverse hiring process, to remove unconscious bias or to make sure that you’re not wasting time and money on the wrong recruitment channels and candidates?